janikvonrotz/tudluk/bookshelf.md

 ![](https://images.gr-assets.com/books/1449723878l/28165439.jpg)
 Title: The Long Walk
-Author: Richard Bachmann (Stephen King)
+Author: Stephen King as Richard Bachmann
 ISBN: 0451196716
 Comment: Whenever I go for a run in the woods I have to think about the this book.
 The surreal story will haunt me forever.
 Rating: 9/10